-Shared Services are the design and implementation responsibility of the SI including operationalization of all COTS supporting software which enable shared services functionality and access by consumers.
+Enterprise Shared Services

 This logical group consists of one or more master data management (MDM) instances (for managing master indices for members/consumers, providers, and potentially others), shared reference data, a shared document Management solution (for all scanning, storing, imaging, creating and managing all documents), a shared address standardization service, and a set of shared auditing/logging services.

+BPO Partners

-MMISR BPO modules are component service packages provided by the BPO module contractors.
-This consists of all decoupled, stand-alone applications licensed/implemented through the distinct procurements of the MMISR program:
+BPO module contractors are grouped together in this package.
+Their offerings consist of decoupled, standalone applications licensed/implemented through procurements of the MMISR program: